 - There is no need to thaw the onion or cauliflower beforehand.

-- The pasta will just be very slightly cooked when you add it to the mixture for the crockpot.
+- The pasta should just be very slightly cooked when you add it to the mixture for the crockpot.
 Be careful to not overdo it or it will be mushy by the time you serve it.

 - The pickles and tomatoes are important to get the cheeseburger experience!